 - Cast Master

 - “Cast your line carefully if you want to reel in this reward–you’ll need to nab a bunch of fish in a row without a single one getting away to earn these miles.”

 There’s now a native way to place paths

 Players can now pave actual paths in their town without using patterns like in past games.
-Both square and round paths have been seen.
-They can also be placed around areas like the front doors of houses.
+Both square and round paths have been seen, both of which can be applied to the ground using a paving tool.
+Paths can also be placed around areas like the front doors of houses.

 You can now vault over rivers